There are so many great things to do in Saranda. It’s the perfect place for exploring the best of the Albanian Riviera.

 You’ll likely spend most of your time in Saranda soaking up the sun on the many beautiful beaches.
 But, if you want to do something adventurous, taking a jeep tour is one of the most fun things to do in Saranda.

-On this full-day tour, you’ll be shown some unspoilt scenery, and local villages.
-You’ll go off-road and explore some hidden gems of the Albanian countryside and coast, see some of the best Saranda attractions, and will be guided to the Blue Eye.
+On this full-day tour, you’ll be shown some unspoilt scenery and local villages.
+You’ll go off-road and explore some hidden gems of the Albanian countryside and coast, see some of the best Saranda attractions, and be guided to the Blue Eye.

-Led by a local guide you’ll learn all about Albania, the best places to see in Saranda, and stop for lunch in a local village to enjoy cuisine with a view.
+Led by a local guide, you’ll learn all about Albania and the best places to see in Saranda, and you’ll stop for lunch in a local village to enjoy cuisine with a view.

 Seeing Saranda by jeep is a fun way to explore the south coast.
 You can read more about the tour here.

 11. Soak Up Some Sun on the Saranda Beaches

 If you want to have a relaxing day in the sun without having to travel far, then you’re in luck.
 There are plenty of beaches in Saranda which are absolutely beautiful, and likely just steps from your front door.